manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 chapter on **Component Design Workflow** we will design many more components and explain the remaining code from this chapter's code commit.

+## Code update 2016-04-20

+This change applies to the ```messages``` array and list item key attributes.

+We can simplify the key requirement for repeat elements by passing actual value from the array as long as we are certain that the array values will remain unique.

+So in our latest code update the ```messages``` array is just an array of unique strings as messages.
+We pass this on to key attribute as well as the value for the list items.
+This further simplifies our component code.

 ## Recommended Reading List

 - Smashing magazine compiles the [Flexbox reading list][19].